Last-Mile-Health/LastMileData/src/fragments_portal/md_konobo2012.md

 contained within this report, will help to guide Tiyatien Health in planning the most effective and appropriate interventions at the clinic level and at the community level in order to improve health outcomes, particularly among women and children.
-Additionally, the baseline indicators will provide a foundation for assessing and demonstrating the impact of Tiyatien’s health interventions.
+Additionally, the baseline indicators will provide a foundation for assessing and demonstrating the impact of Tiyatien's health interventions.

 Summary of key findings
 -----------------------